Learn how to create a happy camper T-shirt with freezer paper, fabric paint, and a Cricut. In this tutorial, you will use the Cricut to cut a stencil.

 - Foam Wedge

-Creating your Stencil:
+Creating your Stencil

-However, if you're feeling confident and have some experience with stenciling, feel free to get creative with your design.
+However, if you're confident and have some experience with stenciling, feel free to get creative with your design.

-You can use your own designs, or use the same Happy Camper design that I used.
+You can use your own designs or use the same Happy Camper design that I used.

 Or choose from any of my Free Svgs from my Shop!

-Cricut Design Space:
+Cricut Design Space

-I use Cricut Design Space and the next several steps will be based on that.
+I use Cricut Design Space, and the next several steps will be based on that.

 The first step is to upload the file into your cutter software.